kjaymiller/es-seattle-terry-stops/readme.md

 ---
 No Removals at this time

+### Notes
+---
+* Reported Date/Reported Time do not correlate to the date/time of the stop.
+For this reason, we will not use _Reported Time_ logging metrics.
+Reported Date is most often within 1-day of incident.
+For this reason date based data will not be accurate for pinpointing a particular incident fields

 **[Note]** other mappings may be defined in Elasticsearch based on this information and not listed in this repository.